lucabocha/CloudComputing/How to: VPC Flow Log Finder.md

-HOW TO: How to use athena Queries and Python to find locate VPC traffic
+<h1>HOW TO: Use athena Queries and Python to Locate VPC traffic</h1>

 1- Create a Glue Database.
 Put a name of it that has not been used already